Field-mediated locomotor dynamics on highly deformable surfaces: Materials and Methods

-The position and orientation of the IR reflective markers on the robot are recorded with a motion capture system consisting of five Optitrack Flex 13 cameras with a resolution of $1.3$ MP$/$mm$^2$.
-A diagram of the experimental setup is shown in Fig.~\ref{fig:membrane} of the main text.
+The position and orientation of the IR reflective markers on the robot are recorded with a motion capture system consisting of five Optitrack Flex 13 cameras with a resolution of $1.3$ MP/mm$^2$.